developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 * **Deployment License -** works across an entire device deployment.
 This is useful for remote or mass-deployment scenarios.
 The Deployment key is generated on the licensing website.

 Both license types can be applied using either of the methods below.

-### Applying a License
-Licenses can be deployed on one or more devices manually, or remotely using [Zebra StageNow](../../../../stagenow) or a compatible mobile device management (MDM) system.

-**Manual Deployment**:

-1. **Download the** `SDC_License.xml` **file** from the licensing server to a local PC
-2. **Push the License file to the target device** that will be used for scanning
-3. In the Settings panel, select **About Phone –> Legal Information -> Symbol Licenses -> Menu -> Install license**
-4. Navigate to the License file and select it

-**Automated remote deployment**

-1. Launch the StageNow wizard for mass-deployment of SimulScan
-2. Use the deployment key generated from the licensing website.

-Once deployed on the device via SimulScan, the licenses are automatically installed.
-For more details, please refer StageNow's documentation

-*	Please note that a license will need to be redeployed to a device after a factory reset.
-Factory resets clear the license from the device.

 FROM TEMPLATE BUILDXER: